 - A Da Vinci brush: just for backup

-I try to use supplies that most people already have.
-This keeps things realistic and budget-friendly.
+The artist prefers using supplies that most people already own.
+This keeps the process realistic and budget-friendly.

 Primary Colors Used in This Skin Tone Exercise

-Permanent Alizarin Crimson is my go-to for portrait work.
-It's rich, deep, and beautiful when diluted.
-It brings that rosy base most skin tones need.
+Permanent Alizarin Crimson is the artist’s go-to for portrait work.
+It is rich, deep, and beautifully transparent when diluted, offering the rosy undertone needed in most skin tones.

-I mix these three to build every skin tone I need.
+These three colors combine to build every skin tone needed for the exercise.

 Exercise 1: Creating a Basic Skin Tone Mix

-Now, let's start mixing.
-I always begin with a simple combo of yellow and red.
+The mixing begins with a simple combination of yellow and red.

-The trick here is to go little by little.
-It's safer to build up color than to overpower it with red and waste paint.
+The key is to increase the red slowly.
+It is far easier to build a color gradually than to overpower it with too much crimson and waste paint.

 Exercise 2: Adjusting for Darker Skin Tones

-Let's say you want to paint a darker skin tone.
-Here's what I do next.
+Let’s say the artist wants to paint a darker skin tone.
+Here is what happens next.

-I start with the same mix of Quinacridone Gold and Alizarin Crimson.
+The process begins with the same mix of Quinacridone Gold and Alizarin Crimso

-Then, I slowly introduce a touch of Payne's Gray.
-Be careful—too much, and the mix turns muddy fast.
+Then, the artist slowly introduces a touch of Payne’s Gray.
+This must be done carefully—too much turns the mix muddy very quickly.

-I like to make a second swatch line, just like the first, but this time adding a bit of Payne's Gray each time.
+A second swatch line is created, just like the first, but this time a little Payne’s Gray is added to each step.

 - A yellow-heavy mix gives you a warm brown